VivekLad-NeoSOFT/Training/DAY-20/Docker_Practical.md

 ## Prerequisites

-- Latest version of Docker Desktop.
+- Latest version of Docker.
 - Git client
 - IDE or a text editor to edit files.